cashapp/misk/misk/web/tabs/README.md

 ```

 You'll notice the build runs the command `yarn gradle`.
-By default in the Example tab you used as a starter, `yarn gradle` expands to `npm install && yarn build` so that even on CI (continuous integration) systems where `node_modules` have not been installed yet, the build still succeeds.
+By default in the Example tab you used as a starter, `yarn gradle` expands to `yarn install && yarn build` so that even on CI (continuous integration) systems where `node_modules` have not been installed yet, the build still succeeds.

 You will also have to add a `from` to the service's jar task so that your compiled tab code is included in the service jar.
 Adjust the template below to fit your service's file structure.